aoles/shinyURL/README.md

 ## Use

-1. Load the package in both 'server.R' an 'ui.R':
+1. Load the package in both 'server.R' and 'ui.R':

         library("shinyURL")

-2. Add a call to
+2. In 'server.R', add a call to

         shinyURL.Server(session)

-    inside the `shinyServer` function in 'server.R', where `session` is the argument passed to the server function.
+    inside the `shinyServer` function, where `session` is the argument passed to the server function.

 3. Add the shinyURL widget to 'ui.R':